quinlan-lab/constraint-tools/README.md

       Path to a set of trustworthy noncoding regions.
 ```

-Required arguments for `predict-germline-model` are:
+Required arguments for `predict-germline-model` and `predict-germline-model-Nonly` are:

 ```
 --model STR
-      Path to a null model produced by the train-germline-model sub-command (in json format).
+      Path to a null model produced by the `train-germline-model` or `train-germline-model-Nonly` sub-commands, respectively, (in json format).
-      This model is used to compute the expected SNV and singleton counts.
+      This model is used to compute the expected SNV and singleton counts, or just the expected SNV counts, respectively.
 --windows STR
       Path to a set of windows on which to compute z-scores.
       Windows on X and Y chromosomes are not allowed.